Bisbee Riot: Background

 In 1900, Bisbee had a population of 9,019 people, and an economy centered around the copper mining industry.
 The city had been described as a “white man’s camp” since the 1880s, following the town’s decision to bar Chinese people from staying overnight.
 Bisbee did, however, have a significant Hispanic population, though they often had fewer job opportunities and substandard pay compared to the city’s white population.
 For example, the town prevented anyone perceived as "Mexican" from doing anything but the most menial mining jobs, as most of these jobs were reserved for the white residents.

-In 1913, the Buffalo Soldiers of the10th Cavalry were stationed at Fort Huachuca, Arizona, for border patrol purposes.
+In 1913, the Buffalo Soldiers of the 10th Cavalry were stationed at Fort Huachuca, Arizona, for border patrol purposes.
 They would eventually take part in the Pancho Villa Expedition in 1916.
 The soldiers would often visit nearby towns, including Bisbee about 35 miles to the east, for social activities like dances and celebrations even though they faced hostilities from the white townspeople.
 Black communities within Bisbee often sponsored events that the 10th Cavalry was a part of, and some soldiers even married local black women.

 The unrest on July 3 would take place in Brewery Gulch, Bisbee’s main street and red-light district.
 Brewery Gulch was lined with brothels, saloons, and gambling halls.
 This was the site of fighting when unrest broke out.

 Mrs. Frederick Theodore Arnold, the wife of the fort's commander in 1918, wrote the following about the town in her diary:The town was in a gulch just wide enough for one street [with] the stores and houses ... built mostly where rock is dug away, ... all one above the other like the cliff dwellers.
 Long flights of steps lead on up and up from house to house.
 It is the queerest town and the street ... runs right up-hill its whole winding length with a streetcar line ... there must be several thousand people there, and it is the busiest place you ever saw ...
 [There was] an enormous general store with everything from carpet tacks to oranges and hair nets.

 Because the demand for copper declined following the end of World War I, many of the miners in town became unemployed.
 Bisbee authorities were known for their harsh treatment of miners, many of whom were immigrants and minorities, and officials worked to suppress union organizing.
 In 1917, following a miner’s strike led by the International Workers of the World (also referred to as the IWW, or as the Wobblies), the Bisbee police and deputized citizens illegally rounded up hundreds of miners and deported them to New Mexico by train.
 Morale was poor, and the town was strained socially.
 After the deportation, the federal government began surveilling Bisbee authorities, and the case against them was still working its way through the courts when the riot occurred.
 As a result, the most detailed information concerning the riot comes from memos and reports collected by the federal government.